-- Study opportunities (modules, courses of study) based on the latest state of scientific knowledge have been developed/updated. - Students/doctoral candidates/lecturers have spent (sponsored) study and research stays in an international environment. - Application and demand oriented research is taking place, regarding the prevention and treatment of infectious diseases, pandemic prevention or the corresponding health care systems. - The Centres maintain links to stakeholders from the areas of science, politics, business and to civil society.
+- Study opportunities (modules, courses of study) based on the latest state of scientific knowledge have been developed/updated. - Students/doctoral candidates/lecturers have spent (sponsored) study and research stays in an international environment. - Application and demand oriented research has taken place in climate-related matters. - The Centres maintain links to stakeholders from the areas of science, politics, business and to civil society. - Climate and resource friendly forms of cooperation and internationalisation have been developed.
 To realise these results (outputs), the universities and higher education institutions involved can implement various measures/activities.
 Eligible for funding are, for example, expenditure for visiting professors and/or short-term lecturers, scholarships for study and research, measures for developing joint master's degree and doctoral programmes, for promoting digital teaching formats, for networking with other Centres, as well as politics, business and the civil society, as well as support for transferring research findings into practical use.
 Regarding funding benefits, please refer to the annex - call for applications (including annex 1 'Expenditure eligible for funding').